IuliiaSaveleva/ALFA/README.md

 This repository was tested on python 2.7 and 3.5, platforms Linux and Mac OS.

+## Before you start

 Download this project and unarchive files in "./SSD_Detections", "./DeNet_detections", "./Faster_R-CNN_detections" to run the scripts

+Download PASCAL VOC 2007 and PASCAL VOC 2012 dataset and change "path/to/VOC2007 test/VOC2007",
+ and "path/to/VOC2012 test/VOC2012" in bash commands according to location of datasets on your computer.

 ## Draw image from paper